 Interim very senior manager pay

-In addition to the agency rules, we’ve also implemented an approval process for the procurement of interim agency very senior managers (VSMs) earning above £750 a day by trusts.
+Following the introduction of the Agency Rules in 2019, NHS England and NHS Improvement also implemented an approval process for the procurement of interim agency very senior managers (VSMs) earning above £750 a day by trusts.

 - all NHS trusts

-- NHS foundation trusts receiving interim support from the Department of Health (DH)
+- NHS foundation trusts receiving interim support from the Department of Health and Social Care (DHSC)

-- NHS foundation trusts in breach of their licence for financial reasons
+- NHS foundation trusts in breach of their license for financial reasons.

 All other foundation trusts are strongly encouraged to comply with this process.